s5uishida/open5gs_5gc_ueransim_oai_upf_framed_routing_sample_config/README.md

 #### Start UE0

-Start UE0 as follows.
+Move to netns:`ueransim-001010000000000-internet` and start UE0 as follows.
 This will register the UE with 5GC and establish a PDU session.
 ```
+# ip netns exec ueransim-001010000000000-internet bash
 # ./nr-ue -c ../config/open5gs-ue0.yaml
 UERANSIM v3.2.8
 [2026-04-26 02:26:47.880] [nas] [info] UE switches to state [MM-DEREGISTERED/PLMN-SEARCH]